aspnetrun/run-aspnetcore/README.md

     * Mapper

 ### Core Layer
 Development of Domain Logic with abstraction.
 Interfaces drives business requirements with light implementation.
-The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
+The Core project is the **center of the Clean Architecture** design, and all other project dependencies should point toward it.

 #### Entities
-Includes EF Entities which creates sql table with EF Code First Aproach.
+Includes Entity Framework Core Entities which creates sql table with **Entity Framework Core Code First Aproach**.
 Some Aggregate folders holds entity and aggregates.
-You can see example of code-first Entity definition as below;
+You can see example of **code-first** Entity definition as below;

 ```
 public class Product : BaseEntity